Esri/arcgis-runtime-samples-android/java/add-point-scene-layer/README.md

 Point scene layers can also be retrieved from scene layer packages (.slpk) and mobile scene packages (.mspk).

 ## Tags

-Layers
-3D
-point scene layer
+3D, layers, point scene layer